tiongjjyi/tp/docs/UserGuide.md

 **Command failure:** Incorrect format/index results in an error message shown and the course is not selected.

 ### Finding a course: `find`
-Find a course **given a keyword** from the list of courses you are teaching.
+Finds a course **given a keyword** from the list of courses you are teaching.

 **Format:** `find KEYWORD`
 * The search is case-insensitive. e.g `cs` will match any course name with `CS` containted.